tflearydev/Saas-startup/README.md

 # StartupRocket

-Quick Frontend UI Build Concept from scratch.
+Quick Frontend UI Build Concept from scratch, using mostly HTML, CSS, Bootstrap, some JS.
 Next Steps: Full build, multiple pages, a lot of JavaScript + dynamic UX/UI.

 ## Technologies Used: